Skip to Content

 Top 5 Best DIY Power Tools

 Drill/Screwdriver – This will be your most used tool, probably ever.
 You don’t have to go super fancy but I wouldn’t cheap out on this one either.
-I love my DeWalt Screw Driver a great price and a great tool.
+I love my DeWalt Drill/Screw Driver a great price and a great tool.
 If you have a little extra to spend on a Drill go with the impact driver.
 In the long run if you are using longer wood screws, building a tree house you might want to go with the impact driver.

 Miter Saw – Another highly used item when your DIYing.
 A miter saw or commonly known as a chop saw, can cut wood, trim and moulding at different angles or straight at any length.
 I wouldn’t skimp on a miter saw but go mid range.
 I love my Dewalt as well and if you want to spend a little more go with a slider option.
 This will give you the ability to cut wider boards easily.